The AC-PNP program trains nurses to manage complex pediatric conditions and reduce health risks.

 Program Description

-The pediatric acute nurse practitioner (AC-PNP) role is designed to meet the specialized physiologic and psychological need of children with complex acute and chronic health conditions.
-AC-PNPs respond to rapidly changing clinical conditions, including the recognition and management of emerging health crises, organ dysfunction and failure.
+The pediatric acute nurse practitioner (AC-PNP) program is designed for advanced practice nurses dedicated to addressing the intricate physiological and psychological needs of children with complex acute and chronic health conditions.
+This role is critical for responding to rapidly evolving clinical scenarios.
 In accordance with this practice focus, AC-PNP role activities encompass a wide range of NP practice strategies including contributions to the management of children’s illness/health states, the client-nurses relationship, the teaching-coaching function, the professional role, managing and negotiating healthcare delivery systems, monitoring and ensuring the quality of health care practice, providing family centered care, and demonstrating cultural competency.
 The short-term goal of care is stabilization of the child, minimizing complications, and providing physical and psychological care measures.
 The long-term goal of care is to restore maximal health potential through implementation of NP strategies to reduce health risks.
 The continuum of care spans the geographic settings of the home, emergency departments, hospitals, sub-specialty clinics, and intensive care units.

 The Pediatric Acute Care Nurse Practitioner BS to DNP hybrid program is 3 years and 9 months full-time.